SPRING 2026 CLASSES

 Sarah Dishong is the Project Coordinator for Downtown Grand Junction.

-09 - Asian Painting, An Introduction
+007 - Asian Painting, An Introduction

-This is a hands-on class teaching the fundamentals of rendering paintings using Asian brushes, papers and ink, and compositional concepts.
+This is a hands-on class teaching the fundamentals of rendering paintings using Asian brushes, papers, ink, and compositional concepts.
 The first session will be a discussion, demonstration, and practice.
 The second session will be the student's creation of a chosen painting.
 Prior to the first session, the instructor will send an email regarding recommended supplies.
 Be prepared to purchase some needed supplies from the instructor for about $20.
 (Class limit: 6)

 EUREKA!
 McConnell Science Museum